Who’s happy about coronavirus?

-The Italian far-right leader makes a good but frightening point.
+The Italian far-Right leader makes a good but frightening point.
 Before coronavirus, hardline border closures were not on most political agendas.
-Now they’ve swept across the world, despite World Health Organisation warnings that they probably won’t work.
+Now they’ve swept across the world, despite World Health Organization (WHO) warnings that they probably won’t work.
 And not everyone is upset about this.

 They’re celebrating how borders are closing.
 How women are ‘returning’ to ‘traditional’ roles at home.
-How crucial democratic debates are indefinitely postponed.
-Far from shutting down, they’re looking for ways to play this crisis to their advantage now – and for a long time to come.
+How crucial democratic debates are postponed indefinitely.
+Far from shutting down, these groups are looking for ways to play this crisis to their advantage now – and for a long time to come.

 ‘Close the borders?
 Now everyone’s doing it’

 What do they want?
-Back in February, opportunistic far-right leaders pounced on COVID-19 with a chorus of unfounded blame directed at immigrants.
+Back in February, opportunistic far-Right leaders pounced on COVID-19 with a chorus of unfounded blame directed at immigrants.
 Salvini claimed that African migrants were bringing it to Italy.
-Aurélia Beigneux, an MEP from France’s National Rally, argued that more open borders “obviously allow the exponential spread of this type of virus”.
+Aurélia Beigneux, an MEP from France’s National Rally party, argued that more open borders “obviously allow the exponential spread of this type of virus”.